 3 To what extent is the policy likely to impact on good relations between people of different religious belief, political opinion or racial group? minor/major/none

 Good relations category Details of policy impact Level of impact minor/major/none

-Religious belief None
+Religious belief No impact None

-Political opinion None
+Political opinion No impact None

-Racial group None
+Racial group No impact None

 4 Are there opportunities to better promote good relations between people of different religious belief, political opinion or racial group?
-Good relations category If Yes , provide details If No , provide reasons Religious belief There is no indication that the policy can have an effect on good relations over and above the Good Relations Action Plan.
-Political opinion There is no indication that the policy can have an effect on good relations over and above the Good Relations Action Plan.

-Racial group There is no indication that the policy can have an effect on good relations over and above the Good Relations Action Plan. ----------------- -- --
+Good relations category If Yes , provide details If No , provide reasons Religious belief No. At this stage of implementation, there is no indication that the policy can have an effect on good relations over and above the existing Good Relations Action Plan.
+Political opinion No. At this stage of implementation, there is no indication that the policy can have an effect on good relations over and above the existing Good Relations Action Plan.
+Racial group No. At this stage of implementation, there is no indication that the policy can have an effect on good relations over and above the existing Good Relations Action Plan.